Minimal Linux Live

 Universal USB Installer,

-The produced ISO image file contains Linux kernel compiled with default options, BusyBox compiled with default options and very simple
+The generated ISO image file contains Linux kernel compiled with default options, GNU C library compiled with default options,

 provides more details about the inner structure